-There is a risk that the Issuer's operations have a direct or indirect negative effect on, or are directly or indirectly negatively affected by, the climate and the environment, human rights and working conditions (including social conditions and personnel-related matters), anti-corruption efforts and financial criminality.
+There is a risk that SCBC's operations have a direct or indirect negative effect on, or are directly or indirectly negatively affected by, the climate and the environment, human rights and working conditions (including social conditions and personnel-related matters), anti-corruption efforts and financial criminality.

-SBAB's and the Issuer's exposure to climate and environmental risks primarily arises in conjunction with its granting, and in turn acquiring, of credit.
-Climate and environmental risks arise, in relation to SBAB, when financing new production and redevelopment projects, but also, in relation to SBAB and the Issuer, in existing holdings in coastal areas should water levels rise.
+SBAB's and SCBC's exposure to climate and environmental risks primarily arises in conjunction with its granting, and in turn acquiring, of credit.
+Climate and environmental risks arise, in relation to SBAB, when financing new production and redevelopment projects, but also, in relation to SBAB and SCBC, in existing holdings in coastal areas should water levels rise.
 Changes in the average annual temperature have consequences for the climate in the form of rising sea levels, flooding, extreme weather, heat stress, drought, more rain, earlier springs, lower ground water levels and fresh water shortages.
-For buildings and other collateral, it is thus important for the Issuer to understand the risks of flooding, collapse, landslides and erosion.
-Increased extremes in surface water levels that increase water penetration in basements and cause problems with dampness is likely to lead to assets and other collateral decreasing in value, thereby increasing SBAB's and/or the Issuer's risk of credit losses (since borrowers would face difficulties in repaying their loans should the collateral decrease in value).
+For buildings and other collateral, it is thus important for SCBC to understand the risks of flooding, collapse, landslides and erosion.
+Increased extremes in surface water levels that increase water penetration in basements and cause problems with dampness is likely to lead to assets and other collateral decreasing in value, thereby increasing SBAB's and/or SCBC's risk of credit losses (since borrowers would face difficulties in repaying their loans should the collateral decrease in value).
 Since properties are used as collateral for an absolute majority of the loans provided by the SBAB Group, this risk is highly significant.

-Furthermore, the Issuer is exposed to risks linked to human rights, personnel-related matters and social conditions in conjunction with lending to new production projects and customers with a high proportion of subcontractors.
+Furthermore, SCBC is exposed to risks linked to human rights, personnel-related matters and social conditions in conjunction with lending to new production projects and customers with a high proportion of subcontractors.
 The controls performed by the main contractor in areas such as working conditions are made more complex when production is outsourced.
-The import of prefabricated material from other countries also entails some risk, since the Issuer does not know the conditions that apply for the production.
-Finally, since SBAB and the Issuer handle payments both in lending and financing, they are exposed to corruption risk.
+The import of prefabricated material from other countries also entails some risk, since SCBC does not know the conditions that apply for the production.
+Finally, since SBAB and SCBC handle payments both in lending and financing, they are exposed to corruption risk.
 The risk is highest in the beginning of a relationship, but is also present in all engagements.
-The Issuer's main exposure to corruption risk arises in conjunction with its acquiring of newly granted credits from SBAB.
+SCBC's main exposure to corruption risk arises in conjunction with its acquiring of newly granted credits from SBAB.

-The Issuer's dependency towards the business of SBAB
+SCBC's dependency towards the business of SBAB

-The Issuer has acquired loan portfolios from SBAB, and may acquire further loans from SBAB or other parties with which the Issuer enters into sale and purchase agreements.
-Accordingly, the Issuer is dependent on the business of SBAB and such other parties to originate loans to be acquired by it.
-The Issuer will therefore be affected by general economic and business conditions which may affect not only the Issuer but also SBAB and such other parties, including changes in the economic climate, both nationally and internationally, changes regarding taxation, interest rate developments, inflation, political changes, regulatory changes, changes in the financial markets as well as changes in the business environment or business dynamics of the mortgage market.
+SCBC has acquired loan portfolios from SBAB and may acquire further loans from SBAB or other parties with which SCBC enters into sale and purchase agreements.
+Accordingly, SCBC is dependent on the business of SBAB and such other parties to originate loans to be acquired by it.
+SCBC will therefore be affected by general economic and business conditions which may affect not only SCBC but also SBAB and such other parties, including changes in the economic climate, both nationally and internationally, changes regarding taxation, interest rate developments, inflation, political changes, regulatory changes, changes in the financial markets as well as changes in the business environment or business dynamics of the mortgage market.